Ramin Gurbanov: Scientific and pedagogical activity

 Since 1996, Gurbanov has been engaged in scientific work on legal issues.
 He was a postgraduate researcher at the law faculty of Baku State University and afterwards the senior researcher in the Institute of Philosophy, Sociology and Law of the Azerbaijan National Academy of Sciences.
 In 2002, he defended his scientific dissertation "Combating the criminal water pollution: on materials of Kura and Araks rivers".
 In 2016, he received the scientific degree — doctor of law.
 His thesis of doctorate work is "Co-operation of the judicial authorities on the European continent: theoretical and practical issues".

 He specializes in the fields of international law, criminal law, European law, and human rights.

-Between 2011–2016, he worked as a senior scientific consultant in the Department on International Relations and International Law of the Institute of Philosophy, Sociology and Law of the Azerbaijan National Academy of Sciences.
+Between 2011 and 2016, he worked as a senior scientific consultant in the Department on International Relations and International Law of the Institute of Philosophy, Sociology and Law of the Azerbaijan National Academy of Sciences.
 Since 2017, he has been a senior scientific consultant of the Department on International Law and currently heads this department.

 Gurbanov is a member of the group on legal sciences (responsible for the verification and issue of the scientific degrees in law) of the High Attestation Commission under the President of the Republic of Azerbaijan.

 Gurbanov has been engaged in pedagogical work since 2004.
-Between 2004 to 2005, he worked as a teacher in the Department of Civil-Procedure Law at Odlar Yurdu University.
+Between 2004 and 2005, he worked as a teacher in the Department of Civil-Procedure Law at Odlar Yurdu University.
 He delivered lectures on training judges and prosecutors under the Judicial-Legal Council of Azerbaijan.
 Since 2009, he has been working as a lecturer at the Justice Academy, and in 2018 he was acting vice-directo.

 Gurbanov is a member of numerous international organizations, such as the American Bar Association (Chicago division), the Russian Association on International Law, and the Union of Associations of Judges of Azerbaijan.